dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 > [!TIP]
 > You can view this article's [sample on GitHub](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/Cosmos).

-Like for other providers the first step is to call `UseCosmos`:
+Like for other providers the first step is to call [UseCosmos](/dotnet/api/Microsoft.EntityFrameworkCore.CosmosDbContextOptionsExtensions.UseCosmos):

 [!code-csharp[Configuration](../../../../samples/core/Cosmos/ModelBuilding/OrderContext.cs?name=Configuration)]